grqz/grqz/README.md

 ## Hi, I'm GRQZ
 Here should be something random:
-Hey Github moderator, please contact me before you want to suspend my account so that I have time to backup all my code.
-Thank you!!!
+What's the deal with ChatGPT anyway, why would I ever want to talk to my drive's partition table

-Last Update: 2025-07-26 12:20:04.220942+00:00
+Last Update: 2025-07-26 18:14:58.704807+00:00